Directed by: Stephen Sommers || Produced by: Sean Daniel, James Jacks

 The few parts of these films that aren’t fun are those special FX that either imply creativity overload or were simply ahead of their time.
 An example of the latter are the mummified CGI priests in the 1999 finale, where it is clear Brendan Fraser is swinging his sword at air rather than stunt doubles in motion-capture gear; an example of the former is the now infamous CGI Dwayne Johnson-Scorpion King monster that bookends the 2001 film.
 The laughable “big baddie” turns the otherwise tense climax of TMR into a comedy whenever the camera shifts to a closeup of The Rock’s cartoonish face, and is unacceptable in a big-budget feature.
 They should’ve choreographed another fight sequence with Johnson (the actor) instead of using FX that wouldn’t hold up in a Playstation 3 videogame.

-In many ways, their prominent use and occasional misuse of CGI notwithstanding, The Mummy and The Mummy Returns share more in common with action and adventure films from the 1980s and 1990s than with modern blockbusters of the 2000s and 2010s.
-Modern action films have started trending back toward blood squibs, adult-oriented violence, and practical FX, but the sort of casual, carefree adventure laced with Old World mysticism and adventurous mythology remains a thing of cinema’s past.
+In many ways, their prominent use and occasional misuse of CGI notwithstanding, The Mummy and The Mummy Returns have more in common with action and adventure films from the 1980s and 1990s than with modern blockbusters of the 2000s and 2010s.
+Modern action films have started trending back toward blood squibs, adult-oriented violence, and practical FX, but the sort of casual, carefree adventure laced with Old World mysticism and mythology remains a thing of cinema’s past.
 Perhaps the turn-of-the-millennium Mummy films are most remembered for their intersection of two distinct styles of mainstream blockbuster filmmaking, and will remain so, with their digital FX at the forefront of that.
 As fun crowd-pleasers in their own right, though, Stephen Summers’ Mummy duology still holds up after all these years, thanks to a combination of classical elements like a great cast, organic humor, dynamic action, a memorable soundtrack, and a fantastical setting.

 SUMMARY & RECOMMENDATION: Fun and adventure are in the DNA of The Mummy and its sequel’s screenplay, and Stephen Sommers brings these elements to life with solid direction, impressive production values, and a wonderful cast.
 There’s little here that’s innovative, but The Mummy’s modus operandi and overwhelming mythology are classical storytelling tropes and enduring character archetypes.
-This franchise is one of the few modern or semi-modern blockbusters to both appeal to a wide range of audiences and tonal expectations, as well as stand the test of time.
-Over a decade later, it still packs a punch.

 — However… more than a few digital FX overstep their limitations, none more so than the horrible Scorpion King monster at the end of Returns.